 Overview of Third-Party Payment Processors

-In it’s simplest terms, a third-party processor is nonbank processor that has a relationship with a merchant services provider, such as Square.
+In it’s simplest terms, a third-party processor is nonbank processor that has a relationship with a merchant services provider.

 It’s a fast and economical way to start accepting payments instead of having to create your own merchant account.
 Just sign up with a third-party payment processor and you can start processing payments that day.

 Since the third-party processes all of your payments, they review all transactions and typically run anti-fraud measures for your business.

 For entrepreneurs or businesses just starting, a third-party payment processor is appealing.